 In the military, service members are taught to follow orders.
 With time, good conduct and expertise, those receiving orders will soon transition into giving orders.
 It’s the soldierly way – and it works.

-Through trial and error, the U.S. Military has honed a sharp system of troop management.
+The U.S. Military has honed a sharp troop management system through trial and error.
 As such, the progenitors of this system – veterans – have been imbued with these qualities.
 For many searching for purpose in their post-military career, it would behoove them to capitalize on their unique skill set.
 Helming your own business can be an especially satisfying career move.

-The Small Business Administration (www.sba.gov) operates a helpful website for those interested in self-employment.
-Just about everything you need to know about owning and operating a small business or franchise can be located via the SBA.
+The Small Business Administration operates a helpful website for those interested in self-employment.
+Everything you need to know about owning and operating a small business or franchise can be located via the SBA.
 From writing a business plan, getting that first loan, registering your business and even establishing a health care program for your employees, the SBA provides an invaluable service.

 Patriot Express Pilot Loan Initiative

 Recently, the Small Business Administration established the Patriot Express Pilot Loan Initiative.
 As per the SBA’s website, this program “offer[s] streamlined and expedited loan procedures for particular groups of borrowers, notably active-duty military personnel, veterans, and borrowers from distressed communities.”
-Military members currently in the Transition Assistance Program, Reservists, National Guard members and widowed spouses of the aforementioned groups also qualify for this new SBA initiative.
+Military members currently in the Transition Assistance Program, Reservists, National Guard members, and widowed spouses of the groups mentioned above also qualify for this new SBA initiative.

 Veteran-Friendly Franchises

-Among the many self-employment incentives for current/prior service members are a number of top-rated veteran-friendly franchises.
+Among the many self-employment incentives for current/prior service members are several top-rated veteran-friendly franchises.
 According to the International Franchise Association’s “VetFran” program, some of these franchise opportunities in 2019 included:

 - Snap-on Incorporated: The leading global innovator, manufacturer and marketer of tools, diagnostics, equipment and service solutions for professionals.
 They offer honorably discharged veterans a $20,000 discount on the initial inventory purchase for their franchise.